csj1012/portfolio2023/src/models/blog/posts/md/frameworks-are-cool-fundamentals-are-forever.md

 How was anyone supposed to just know this stuff?

-Turns out that admittedly, at the time, my JavaScript (vanilla) fundamentals were lacking.
+Turns out that admittedly, at that time, my JavaScript (vanilla) fundamentals were lacking.
+After all, I'd already shipped many successful web projects, but I'd taught myself to build websites without having studied computer science.
+The concepts and best practices that came from lower-level programming languages were things I hadn't explicitly been exposed to before.

 Yes, I had done a lot with JS, including shipping lots of successful digital products.
 But embarrassingly, I didn't fully understand why I was doing certain things, or how those things worked—just that I knew to do them.